contentful/field-editors/packages/rating/README.md

 # @contentful/field-editor-rating

-This package contains a React `RatingEditor` component and an extension that is used as for `Number` and `Integer` field types in the Contentful web application.
+This package contains a React `RatingEditor` component and an extension that is used for the `Number`and`Integer` field types in the Contentful web application.

 ## Commands